 But what is face verification, and why is it becoming so popular?

-This post will explore how facial verification works, its benefits, and its different applications in various industries.
+This deep dive will explore how facial verification works, its benefits, and its different applications in various industries.
 By the end, you’ll have a clear understanding of how this technology can transform your business.

 What Is Face Verification?